Sub-IoT/Sub-IoT-Stack/README.md

 # Welcome

-Sub-IoT is an open source implementation of a combination of Sub GHz technologies.
-The implementation exists of the [DASH7 Alliance](http://www.dash7-alliance.org) protocol and the [LoRaWAN specification](https://lora-alliance.org/about-lorawan/) for ultra low power wireless sensor communication.
-The aim of the project is to provide an implementation of the sub-GHz stacks running consecutively which allows for fast development and prototyping.
+Sub-IoT houses an implementation of the [DASH 7 Alliance](http://www.dash7-alliance.org) protocol, which can be optionally combined with a 3rd party implementation [LoRaMAC-node](https://github.com/Lora-net/LoRaMac-node) of the [LoRaWAN](https://lora-alliance.org/about) specification for ultra low power communication.
+The aim of the project is to provide an implementation of the sub-GHz stacks which allows for fast development and prototyping.
 This implementation focusses on completeness, correctness, ease of use and understanding.
 Performance and code size are less important aspects.
 For clarity a clear separation between the ISO layers is maintained in the code.

 For more information visit the [Sub-IoT site](https://sub-iot.github.io/Sub-IoT-Stack/).